Moonsong-Labs/xcm-tools/README.md

 - `--send-preimage-hash` or `-h`, boolean specifying whether we want to send the preimage hash
 - `--send-proposal` or `-s`, optional, but if providede needs to be "democracy" or "council-external" specifying whether we want to send the proposal through regular democracy or as an external proposal that will be voted by the council
 - `--collective-threshold` or `-c`, Optional, number specifying the number of council votes that need to aprove the proposal.
 If not provided defautls to 1.
+- `--delay`, Optional, number of blocks to delay an OpenGovV2 proposal's execution by
+- `--track`, Optional, the JSON encoded origin for an OpenGovV2 proposal.
+For Moonbeam networks: "root", "whitelisted", "general", "canceller", "killer"
 - `--at-block`, Optional, number specifying the block number at which the call should get executed.

 ### Example to note Pre-Image and propose